“My focus is to forget the pain of life. Forget the pain, mock the pain, reduce it. And laugh.”

 Melatonin and Possible Side Effects

-In a major review published in 2007, no serious adverse events from the use of melatonin were reported.
-The most common complaints were headache and sleepiness with other side effects reported infrequently.
+In a major review published in 2007, no serious side effects from the use of melatonin were reported.
+The most common complaints were headache and sleepiness, with other side effects reported infrequently.
 Some people may have vivid dreams or nightmares when they take melatonin.
-Additional possible side effects include stomach cramps, dizziness, headache, irritability, decreased libido, breast enlargement in men (called gynecomastia), and decreased sperm count.
+Additional uncommon side effects include stomach cramps, dizziness, headache, irritability, decreased libido, breast enlargement in men (called gynecomastia), and decreased sperm count.

-Taking too much melatonin may disrupt circadian rhythms (your “body clock”).
+Taking too much melatonin may disrupt circadian rhythms (“body clock”).
 Melatonin can cause drowsiness, especially if taken during the day.
 If you are drowsy the morning after taking melatonin, try taking a lower dose.

 The Neurobiology of Melatonin – How it Helps Pain

-It has been shown that melatonin provides antinociceptive (pain-blocking) effects by acting on both the spinal cord and the brain although the exact mechanisms are not fully understood and probably include complex combinations of mechanisms.
-The analgesic actions of melatonin involves opioid, NMDA, benzodiazepine, α1- and α2-adrenergic, serotonergic and cholinergic receptors.
-The involvement of MT1/MT2 melatonergic receptors in the spinal cord has been well documented as an antinociceptive mechanism in a number of studies.
+It has been shown that melatonin provides anti-nociceptive (pain-blocking) effects by acting on both the spinal cord and the brain.
+The exact mechanisms are not fully understood and probably include complex combinations of mechanisms.
+The analgesic actions of melatonin involve multiple receptors, including opioid, NMDA, benzodiazepine, α1- and α2-adrenergic, serotonergic and cholinergic receptors.
+The involvement of MT1/MT2 melatonergic receptors in the spinal cord has been well documented as an anti-nociceptive mechanism in a number of studies.

 See also: Neurobiology of Pain